Abdoulaye Cissoko

-Abdoulaye Cissoko (born 27 December 1999) is a French professional footballer who currently plays for MLS side Seattle Sounders FC.
+Abdoulaye "AB" Cissoko (born 27 December 1999) is a French professional footballer.

 Career

 Cissoko appeared for his local side Les Ulis, playing in the French Championnat National 3, in both 2018 and 2019.
 In 2019, Cissoko moved to the United States to play with third-tier side San Diego 1904 in the NISA.

 Following his time with San Diego Zest, Cissoko moved to USL Championship side Tacoma Defiance on 6 September 2019.
 He was immediately loaned to NISA side San Diego 1904 ahead of their inaugural season.

 On 21 May 2021, Cissoko moved up to MLS side Seattle Sounders FC, the parent club of Tacoma.
 On 19 June 2021, following the international break, Cissoko made his debut for the Sounders in an away win against the Western Conference rivals, Los Angeles Galaxy.

+Following his release from Seattle at the end of the 2023 season, Cissoko joined USL Championship side Memphis 901 on 2 February 2024, signing a multi-year deal.
+In his 2024 season, he led the team in blocks (20) and percentage aerial duels won (61 of 98) in 30 appearances.

+After the dissolution of Memphis 901, Cissoko was signed by Championship club FC Tulsa in 2025.

 Personal life

 Born in France, Cissoko is of Senegalese descent.